 Welcome to Zagreb, the capital city of the Republic of Croatia.
 Zagreb is an old Central European city.
 For centuries it has been a focal point of culture and science, and now of commerce and industry as well.
 It lies on the intersection of important routes between the Adriatic coast and Central Europe.

-When the Croatian people achieved their independence in 1991, Zagreb became a capital – a political and administrative centre for the Republic of Croatia.
+When the Croatian people achieved their independence in 1991, Zagreb became a capital – a political and administrative center for the Republic of Croatia.
 Zagreb is also the hub of the business, academic, cultural, artistic and sporting worlds in Croatia.
-Many famed scientists, artists and athletes come from the city, or work in it.
+Many famed scientists, artists, and athletes come from the city or work in it.
 Zagreb can offer its visitors the Baroque atmosphere of the Upper Town, picturesque open-air markets, diverse shopping facilities, an abundant selection of crafts and a choice vernacular cuisine.
 Zagreb is a city of green parks and walks, with many places to visit in the beautiful surroundings.
 The city will enter into the third millennium with a population of one million.
-In spite of the rapid development of the economy and transportation, it has retained its charm, and a relaxed feeling that makes it a genuinely human city.
+In spite of the rapid development of the economy and transportation, it has retained its charm and a relaxed feeling that makes it a genuinely human city.